Wayne Gretzky: Edmonton Oilers

 In October 2016, Gretzky returned to the Oilers as a partner and vice-chairman of the team's parent company, Oilers Entertainment Group, to work closely with owner Daryl Katz and Oilers Entertainment Group CEO Bob Nicholson on the business side of the Oilers' operation.

 On May 25, 2021, Gretzky announced that he would step down from his role with the Oilers, stating that "The Oilers, their fans, and the city of Edmonton have meant the world to me and my family for over four decades—and that will never end.
 Given the pandemic and other life changes, I realize I will not be able to dedicate the time nor effort needed to support this world-class organization."
 It was subsequently reported by various outlets that Gretzky had signed with new US NHL rightsholder Turner Sports to become an analyst.
 He serves as a studio analyst for NHL broadcasts on TNT and TBS.

 Personal life

-Gretzky has made several TV appearances, including as a Dance Fever celebrity judge, and acted in a dramatic role alongside Victor Newman in The Young and the Restless in 1981.
+Gretzky has appeared on television, including as a Dance Fever celebrity judge, and acted in a dramatic role alongside Victor Newman in The Young and the Restless in 1981.
 In 1984, he travelled to the Soviet Union to film a television program on Russian goaltender Vladislav Tretiak.
 Gretzky was a guest host of the American late night variety show Saturday Night Live in 1989.
 A fictional crime-fighting version of him served as one of the main characters in the cartoon ProStars in 1991.
 In December 2016, Gretzky made a cameo on a Christmas episode of The Simpsons as a winter character.
+Gretzky also participated in the 2026 FIFA World Cup draw on December 5, 2025.

 Gretzky is a dual citizen of Canada and the United States, having become a naturalized citizen of the latter.
-However, in 2025 he denied ever having US citizenship: "I never became an American citizen; I’m Canadian," he said.
+In 2025, he denied having United States citizenship.

+Gretzky is an avid golfer and hosted the Ford Wayne Gretzky Classic from 2008 to 2010.
+In 2024, Gretzky took part in The Match golf challenge, billed as the Match Superstars, featuring an all-celebrity format at Breakers West Country Club in West Palm Beach, Florida.
+Teamed with comedian Bill Murray, they reached the final round versus Michael Phelps winning by two holes.